Ritu Pathak

 Ritu Pathak (born 4 September 1987) is a Bollywood playback singer.
-Born in Gopalganj, India, she rose to fame after participating in second season of Indian Idol.
+Born in Gopalganj, India, she rose to fame after participating in the second season of Indian Idol.
 She was one of the finalists in another TV music talent show, Fame X. She has recorded numerous songs with many prominent composers, such as Shankar–Ehsaan–Loy, Sajid–Wajid and Anand Raj Anand.

 Early life

 Pathak was born in a village in Gopalganj, Seoni Madhya Pradesh.
 Her father was a singer who performed at local orchestras and small gatherings.
 She was encouraged by him to pursue a career in music and he used to take her to participate in reality singing shows.
 She got her first vocal lessons in Nagpur and she received Hindustani classical vocal training from Sangit Mahabharti.

 Career

 Pathak participated in singing talent show Fame X on the suggestion of Sonia Rao, who was a judge on the show.
 She gained recognition from her performance in the show; and afterwards met Anand Raj Anand and began singing scratches for presentations.

 In 2010, Pathak met Shankar–Ehsaan–Loy who selected her to sing the Papa Jag Jaayega, for the film Housefull.
 After that, she worked with composer Pritam Chakraborty to sing the song Razia Gundo Mein Phans Gayi from film Thank You and other songs from Hello Darling and Action Replayy.
 She went on to work with Anand Raj Anand to sing Jalebi Bai for the filmDouble Dhamaal, which is one of her most popular songs to date.

 Pathak has also worked with Sajid–Wajid in many songs, such as Radha Nachegi in Tevar.

 Pathak has sung playback for the actress Sonakshi Sinha on many occasions, such as in the song Gandi Baat from R. Rajkumar.

 Pathak has also sung Lip to Lip (from Katti Batti), DJ Bajega To Pappu Nachega (from Kis Kisko Pyaar Karoon) Cinema Dekhe Mamma (from Singh Is Bliing).
 Having worked with so many composers, she wishes to sing for the maestro A. R. Rahman one day.